PyvesB/eclipse-solargraph/README.md

 * You can fine-tune Solargraph's behaviour on a per-project basis by [creating a .solargraph.yml configuration file](https://solargraph.org/guides/configuration).
 * If you're doing web development and working on ERB files, it is recommended to also install the [Wild Web Developer](https://github.com/eclipse/wildwebdeveloper) plugin.

+## :date: Compatibility

+This plugin requires Java 11 or more recent.

+The aim is to provide support for all Eclipse releases that are at up to two years old.
+Versions older than that may be dropped at any point without notice.
+That being said, the plugin should currently still work with Eclipse versions as old as 2019-03 (4.11).

 ## :star: Support and feedback

 Found a problem or need some help?
 Simply open an [**issue**](https://github.com/PyvesB/eclipse-solargraph/issues)!